CrossingBridges/GG_Steelseries_TS_OLED/README.md

-# GG_Steelseries_TS_OLED
+# GG_SteelSeries_TS_OLED
-small app to show the TS Speaker on the oled of steelseries(tm) GG hardware
+small app to show the TS Speaker on the oled of SteelSeries(tm) GG hardware